 The [Driver Schedule] table consists of five columns.
 The first column contains the model names of other models that exists in the .ibs file.
-The remaining four columns describe delays: Rise_on_dly, Rise_off_dly, Fall_on_dly, and Falling_off_dly.
-All values are referenced to 0 seconds for the start of the rising transition and 0 seconds for the start of the falling transition.
-All delays must be equal to or greater than 0.
+The remaining four columns describe delays: Rise_on_dly, Rise_off_dly, Fall_on_dly, and Fall_off_dly.
+The t=0 time of each delay is the event when the EDA tool's internal pulse initiates a rising or falling transition.
+All specified delay values must be equal to or greater than 0.
+There are only five valid combinations in which these delay values can be defined: